lvlivingston/goalkr/README.md

 ---
 ### **User Stories**
-- [ ] AAU, I want the ability to track my OKRs for written accountability & motivation.
+- [ ] AAU, I want the ability to track my OKRs for written accountability and motivation.
 - [ ] AAU, I want the ability to log-in with my Google account credentials.
 - [ ] AAU, I do not want other people to see my individual OKRs.
 - [ ] AAU, I want the ability to update my OKRs (i.e. increase percentage to goal or update spelling mistakes).